leeolney3/Tables/resources.md

   * [Center continuous palettes in ggplot2](https://www.emilhvitfeldt.com/post/2019-05-21-center-continuous-palettes-in-ggplot2/) by Emil Hvitfeldt
   * [Comprehensive list of color palettes in r](https://github.com/EmilHvitfeldt/r-color-palettes) by Emil Hvitfeldt
   * [Custom colour palettes for {ggplot2}](https://www.jumpingrivers.com/blog/custom-colour-palettes-for-ggplot2/) by Nicola Rennie
+  * [Custom colour scales for {ggplot2}](https://nrennie.rbind.io/talks/rladies-cambridge-ggplot2-colours/) slides by Nicola Rennie in RLadies
   * [How to use multiple colour scales in ggplot with {ggnewscale}](https://gradientdescending.com/how-to-use-multiple-color-scales-in-ggplot-with-ggnewscale/) by Dan Oehm
   * [Palatable Palettes: Five tips for creating and applying bespoke colour schemes](https://www.cararthompson.com/talks/nhsr2022-palatable-palettes/) by Cara Thompson
   * [Plot RGB satellite imagery in true-color with ggplot2 in R](https://medium.com/@tobias.stalder.geo/plot-rgb-satellite-imagery-in-true-color-with-ggplot2-in-r-10bdb0e4dd1f) by Tobias Stalder
   * [Use prismatic with after_scale() for finer control of colors in ggplot2](https://www.emilhvitfeldt.com/post/2020-03-06-use-prismatic-with-after_scale-for-finer-control-of-colors-in-ggplot2/) by Emil Hvitfeldt
 * Text
   * [{geomtextpath}](https://github.com/AllanCameron/geomtextpath) R package by Allan Cameron for writing text on a path in ggplot2, [example](https://twitter.com/rappa753/status/1610305082679234562) from Albert Rapp
-  * [gradienttext](https://github.com/samiaab1990/gradienttext) R package by Samia for creating gradient text labels on ggplot graphs
+  * [{gradienttext}](https://github.com/samiaab1990/gradienttext) R package by Samia for creating gradient text labels on ggplot graphs
+  * [Alt Text in R: Plots, Reports, and Shiny](https://www.jumpingrivers.com/blog/accessibility-alt-text-in-r/) by Nicola Rennie in Jumping Rivers
   * [Easy to read text with ggfx::with_outer_glow()](https://twitter.com/cararthompson/status/1611389044847697920) thread by Cara Thompson
   * [How to use Fonts and Icons in ggplot](https://albert-rapp.de/post/2022-03-04-fonts-and-icons/) Albert Rapp
   * Level Up Your Labels: Tips and Tricks for Annotating Plots [poster](https://www.cararthompson.com/talks/user2022) and [Twitter thread](https://twitter.com/cararthompson/status/1539662527499337728) by Cara Thompson